Pre-requisites for Configuring CloudEDGE CDN

 Set up TLS

-Then, set up TLS (Transport Layer Security) by enabling the Auto HTTPS feature for your application through the HTTPS page.
-When this feature is enabled, Webscale automatically obtains and installs a free Let’s Encrypt SSL certificate for the application.
+Then, either provide your own certificate, or set up TLS (Transport Layer Security) by enabling the Auto HTTPS feature for your application through the HTTPS page.
+When Auto HTTPS is enabled, Webscale automatically obtains and installs Let’s Encrypt SSL certificate for the application.

 For information on how to enable Auto HTTPS, see Enable the Auto HTTPS feature in Installing SSL.

-Web Controls enable you to configure and disable PageSpeed.
+Web Controls enable you to configure and disable specific PageSpeed features.
 If you do not already have a Web Control to configure PageSpeed, create a Web Control to disable it.
 For information on how to create a Web Control, see Creating Web Controls.

 When creating or modifying a Web Control to disable PageSpeed, add or make sure that your Web Control has an action with the Set pagespeed options action type.
 In the Do you want pagespeed to run? drop-down menu, select No.